tubearchivist/docs/mkdocs/docs/settings.md

     This will **not** backup any media files, just the metadata from the Elasticsearch.

 ## Restore From Backup
 The restore functionality will expect the same zip file in *cache/backup* as created from the **Backup database** function.
-This will recreate the index from the snapshot.
+This will recreate the index from the zip archive file.
 There will be a list of all available backup to choose from.
 The *source* tag can have these different values:

 - **manual**: For backups manually created from here on the settings page.
 - **auto**: For backups automatically created via a sceduled task.
 - **update**: For backups created after a Tube Archivist update due to changes in the index.
 - **False**: Undefined.

+!!! note "BE AWARE"
-BE AWARE: This will **replace** your current index with the one from the backup file.
+    This will **replace** your current index with the one from the backup file.
 This won't restore any media files.

 ## Rescan Filesystem
 This function will go through all your media files and looks at the whole index to try to find any issues: